 “Education is the primary requirement for anyone living in this world.”

-It is the first stepping stone towards getting the glimpse of the world around us and prepares oneself for the real life ahead.
+It is the first stepping stone towards getting a glimpse of the world around us and prepares oneself for real life ahead.

 Schooling system shapes a certain personality of the child into adulthood, colleges and universities are the final steps to enter into the real world.

-The lives we all live in schools and colleges is totally different from the reality that lies ahead of us.
+The lives we all live in schools and colleges are different from the reality that lies ahead of us.

 With so many popular colleges around the world, teaching various subjects and specializations, there is not a single university which prepares the student for the real world.

-People become doctors, scientists or artists in the colleges, but the essential tools and tricks to survive the life are never mentioned in the colleges.
+People become doctors, scientists or artists in the colleges, but the essential tools and tricks to survive life never mention in the colleges.